SwissDataScienceCenter/r10e-ds-py/README.md

 2. Run `git --version` -- the result should be "git version 2.21.0" (or newer)
 3. Run `git lfs --version` -- the result should be "git-lfs/2.7.1" (or newer)
 4. Run `renku --version` -- the result should be "0.5.0" (or newer)

+**Additional setup on Windows**
+On Windows, an additional step is necessary.
+Renku creates symbolic links, and on Windows it is necessary to have privileges in order to do that.
+Follow these instructions from from [StackExchange/Super User](https://superuser.com/questions/124679/how-do-i-create-a-link-in-windows-7-home-premium-as-a-regular-user/125981#125981) to give your user these privileges.

 ## Step 2: Clone the tutorial repository